Moseley Railway Trust: Steam locomotives

+Other locomotives

 The Trust's collection also includes around 90 petrol, battery and diesel-powered narrow gauge locomotives stored at the site, many of them in the Aurora North and the Aurora South Storage buildings.
-There are also three IC locomotives on display in the Apedale Heritage Centre Museum (open weekends between 10am and 4pm), and some others stored outside.
+There are also three internal-combustion locomotives on display in the Apedale Heritage Centre Museum (open weekends between 10:00‒16:00), and some others stored outside.